KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws3-variables-aliases/README.md

 # Variables & Aliases {#top}

 {% hint style='tip' %}
-While following along with the worksheet, type out the commands instead of doing a copy & paste to avoid inadvertently using any wrong characters.
+While following along with the worksheet, type out the commands instead of doing a copy & paste unless explicitly stated to avoid inadvertently using any wrong characters.
 {% endhint %}

 <!-- trick markdown to give me a little space between these two sections of text -->